 So we keep it well-organized and clean.

 We store our insulated coolers under the shelter's steps.
-It's dead space so they aren't in the way, and would serve as extra seating if we had additional people in the shelter with us.
+We don't consider this "general storage" though.
+It's dead space so they aren't in the way, and the coolers would serve as extra seating if we had additional people in the shelter with us.

 When storms are in the forecast

-• Put collars and leashes on your dogs if they will accompany you to the shelter.
-(And if they won't go into the shelter with you, where will you put them?)
+- Put collars or harnesses and leashes on your pets if they will accompany you to the shelter.
+(And if they won't go into the shelter with you, where will you put them?
+A small interior room or closet is recommended, without windows.)

-• Our house cats are put in a carrier and moved to the shelter before the storm begins.
+- Our house cats are put in a carrier and moved to the shelter before the storm gets close.

 It's possible that a tree or large debris could land on top of the shelter door, trapping you inside.
 Test your cell phones from inside your shelter to be sure you can call for assistance and to let family members know you are safe.

-Many homes in Oklahoma and other states in "Tornado Alley" have a storm shelter installed.
-Some, like ours, are in the ground outside.
+Many homes in Oklahoma and other states in "Tornado Alley" have an underground storm shelter installed.
+Some are in the ground outside, like in the photo above.

-Our daughter-in-law's parents have a safe room installed inside their new home, a metal structure that is designed to withstand tornadoes even though it is above-ground.
+Our daughter-in-law's parents had a safe room installed inside their rebuilt home, a metal structure that is designed to withstand tornadoes even though it is above-ground.

 The company brought our new storm shelter to our property in two pieces and dug a hole with the backhoe they'd brought on another truck.